hcmarchezi/rorm/README.md

 ```

 To make it less verbose, the developer can omit some database configurations such as tables and columns if they
 match their corresponding object configurations.
+Besides, fields are not lazy by default while associations are lazy.

 With this idea in mind, User mapping above can be implemented as: